hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Remote Applies

 When configuration changes are ready to be applied, use the `terraform apply` command.
-The apply will start in Terraform Enterprise, and the command line will prompt for approval before applying the changes.
+The apply will start in Terraform Cloud, and the command line will prompt for approval before applying the changes.

 Remote applies require [write access][permissions] to the workspace.

-Remote applies use the configuration code from the local working directory, but will use variable values from the specified Terraform Enterprise workspace.
+Remote applies use the configuration code from the local working directory, but will use variable values from the specified workspace.

 ~> **Important:** You cannot run remote applies in workspaces that are linked to a VCS repository, since the repository serves as the workspace’s source of truth.
 To apply changes in a VCS-linked workspace, merge your changes to the designated branch.